pxrunes/hlgb/README.md

 # Headless wallet for Byteball network

-This is a headless alternative of the [GUI wallet](../../../byteball) for Byteball network.
+This is my personal modification of the headless alternative of the [GUI wallet](../../../byteball) for Byteball network.
 It is designed for an always-online deployment on a server.

 ## Install